LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

 &= \prod_{i} \frac{1}{\sqrt{2\pi\sigma^2}} exp\left(-\frac{(y-f(x, m, c))^2}{2\sigma^2}\right)
 \end{align}$$

-This is saying that for each data point we imagine a gaussian about the value.
 The probability that this value came from a line with gradient $$m$$ and intercept $$c$$ is described by a [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) which is an extremely common assumption (due to something called the [Central Limit Theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) and other magical things about normal distributions).
 The [probability (density)](https://www.dannidanliu.com/probability-distributions-for-beginners/#:~:text=The%20PMF%20gives%20us%20the,Probability%20Density%20Function%20(PDF)%3A&text=PDF%20is%20used%20for%20continuous,any%20value%20within%20a%20range.) that the whole dataset comes from the line is just the product of all the individual probabilities.

 In a simpler case you can ask what the probability of getting three heads in a row is when flipping a coin.
 Presuming that the coin is fair, then the probability of heads at each flip is 50% or $$0.5$$.
-The probability of getting three in a row is then $$0.5\cdot0.5\cdot0.5$$.
+The probability of getting three in a row is then $$0.5\cdot0.5\cdot0.5 = 0.125$$.
 This is exactly what's happening here, but instead of a simple 50/50 coin toss, we're dealing with a more complex probability distribution.

 In essence, the likelihood function tells us how likely it is to observe our data given specific parameters of the model.
 For this example, the likelihood assumes that each data point is drawn from a normal distribution centered on the line defined by $$m$$ and $$c$$.